DietmarDamiaensPXL/microservices-demo-security/docs/deployment-guide.md

 7. Run `kubectl port-forward service/mailhog 8025:8025` to forward a port to mailhog.

-8. Run `kubectl port-forward svc/pushgateway 9091:9091` to forward a port to mailhog.
+8. Run `kubectl port-forward svc/pushgateway 9091:9091` to forward a port to pushgateway.

 9. Navigate to `localhost:8080` to access the web frontend.